novinary/React-Router-Movies/PSEUDOCODE.md

  Step 5 Wrap your app with the router.
 - Import BrowserRouter inside index.js - Done
 - Wrap <App /> component to ReactDOM.render() with new Router component. - Done

+Step 6 Inside your App file add two routes.
+- First, Import { Route } from 'react-router-dom' inside of App.js
+- one route for / that loads the MovieList component. - Done
+- one route that will take an id parameter after/movies/ (ex: /movies/2, /movies/3 where the id is dynamic).
+This route should load the Movie component - Done